flipperdevices/flipperzero-firmware/README.md

 - Average distances for all valid samples
 - Average amplitudes - i.e. average signal strengths - for all valid samples
-- Return rate - i.e. number of samples containing any measured distance vs. total number of sampling attempts)
+- Return rate - i.e. number of samples containing any measured distance vs. total number of samples

 The average distances and amplitudes are displayed instead of the last sample's.